 This is what you need to make this lentil rice soup:

-Onions: Chopped white onions are the base flavor for the soup.
+- Onions sautéed in olive oil are the base flavor for the soup.

-Celery: Along with the onions, I also saute diced celery.
+- Celery: Along with the onions, I also saute diced celery.

-Mushrooms: The recipe calls for chopped cremini mushrooms.
+- Mushrooms: The recipe calls for chopped cremini mushrooms.

-Wild rice: I like to try out different brands of wild rice since the blends can vary so much.
+- Wild rice: I like to try out different brands of wild rice since the blends can vary so much.

-Green lentils: The lentils and wild rice simmer together in the soup.
+- Green lentils: The lentils and wild rice simmer together in the soup.

-Lemon: Lemon juice adds the most wonderful brightness to the soup.
+- Lemon: Lemon juice adds the most wonderful brightness to the soup.